-I can’t remember the last time I bought a can of food.
+I can’t remember the last time I bought a can of food, including canned pumpkin.
 When we went plastic-free in 2011, we ditched all canned food.
 Cans are lined with plastic that often contains BPA, which according to the Environmental Working Group, “is a synthetic estrogen that scientists have linked to breast cancer, reproductive damage, developmental problems, heart disease and other illnesses.”
 Some cans emblazoned with the claim “BPA-Free” across them contain BPS instead, which is no better.

 - 1 sugar pie pumpkin